Home Artists Posts Import Register

 Walking down the road, he arrived at a small store that specializes in making Taiyaki, a place he knew was regularly visited by a certain former assassin according to Mikado.

-“Here,” Yami said, extending her hand to offer him a piece of the half eaten Taiyaki.
+“Here,” Yami said, extending her hand to offer him a piece of the half-eaten Taiyaki.
 “Try it.”
 There was a hint of eagerness in her gesture, almost as if she was looking forward to his reaction.
-Without much thought or suspicion, Emiya accepted it, taking a seat next to her.
+Without so much as a second thought, knowing that the girl wasn’t the type to poison, accepted it while taking a seat next to her.

 “Hmm, tastes okay, I guess.
-The red bean paste filling is a bit too bland for my taste, but the dough is on point,” he remarked, seeing the girl look at him without saying a word.
+The red bean paste filling is a bit too bland, but the dough is on point,” he remarked, seeing the girl look at him without saying a word.
 “I can make a better version of it if you want.”

 “Hm.”